udacity/P1_Facial_Keypoints/README.md

 __Notebook 2__ : Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints

-__Notebook 3__ : Facial Keypoint Detection Using Haar Cascades and the Trained CNN from Part 2
+__Notebook 3__ : Facial Keypoint Detection Using Haar Cascades and your Trained CNN

 ## Project Instructions